thelfer/tfel/docs/web/glossary.md

 This entry describes ??.

-* alternative names: CrossSectionArea
 * units:
   *SI: m^{2}
 * type: scalar

 # The `CylindricalStress` entry

-This entry describes les contraintes exprimées dans le repère cylindrique.
+This entry describes the stress in the cylindrical frame.

-* alternative names: CylindricalStress
 * units:
   *SI: Pa
 * type: tensor

 # The `Damage` entry

-This entry describes l'endommagement d'un matériau.
+This entry describes the damage, generally between 0 (sound material) and 1 (broken material).

-* alternative names: Damage
 * units:
 no units specified
 * type: scalar